Hand dryer: Hygiene and health

 Another paper found that air dryers dispersed marker bacteria in a radius of three feet (one metre) and onto the investigator's laboratory coat.
 Another study found that hot air dryers had the capacity to increase the bacterial count on the skin, and that paper towel drying decreased skin bacterial count.
 This is corroborated by another study which found that the mechanical action of paper towel drying removed bacteria, something air dryers cannot do.

 Doctors at the University of Ottawa claim that "the blowing of warm air may lead to an accelerated dehydration of the skin surface, thereby affecting the viability" of the microorganisms, and that the warm air may "penetrate all the crevices in the skin, whereas absorbent towels may not reach such areas, even though the skin appears dryer".

-The European Tissue Symposium, a trade body, has produced a position statement on the hygiene standards of different hand drying systems.
+The European Tissue Symposium has produced a position statement on the hygiene standards of different hand drying systems.
 This summarises some of the scientific research undertaken.

 Dyson (creators of the Dyson Airblade dryer) have countered the claims presented, suggesting that the results were intentionally falsified.

 Noise

-Many humans object to the noise that all hand dryers make.
-Typically, installed hand dryers make over 80 decibels of sound at a distance of 10 feet whilst they are in operation.
+Some people object to the noise that hand dryers make.
+Typically, hand dryers produce over 80 decibels of sound at a distance of 10 feet whilst they are in operation.
 It is much louder for the user and may exceed safety limits for people whose ears are at the height of the device.
 Some units, however, are designed to be quieter at the cost of drying speed.

-The term aural diversity was coined following the findings of Prof. John Levack Drever’s study of the noise impact of high-speed hand dryers and the inadequacy of policy and guidance of acoustics.
+The term aural diversity was coined following the findings of Prof. John Levack Drever's study of the noise impact of high-speed hand dryers and the inadequacy of policy and guidance of acoustics.